When I first drove along Lake Oldevatnet to see Norway’s famous Briksdalsbreen glacier I knew this area was special.

 Even though we were very lucky with the weather and we had around 20 degrees Celsius during the daytime, it still got chilly at the summit, especially since we stayed up there for over 2 hours.

 I always carry my down jacket or down vest in the backpack with me.
-Click here to get to know a few of my favorite down jacket brands
+Click on the link to get to know a few of my favorite down jacket brands.

 Speaking of backpacks, I use the 36-liter Osprey Kyte as my daypack.
 It’s big enough to pack all the essentials as well as my camera equipment.
 I also used it on plenty of hut-to-hut hikes in the Dolomites.

-I always bring plenty of water for me and my dog in my Hydrapak water bladder.
+I always bring plenty of water for me and my dog in my 3-liter HydraPak water bladder.
 It’s the best way to stay hydrated when hiking.
 There were a few possibilities to fill up water along this trail.

 If you would like to be really close to the main attraction of the area – the Briksdalsbreen glacier viewpoint book your stay at the Briksdalsbre Fjellstove.
 There is another hike that starts nearby – the Kattanakken trail, which I mentioned at the start of the post.